maxcloutier13/AbletonLive10_MPK261_MIDIRemoteScript/README.md

 TODO:<br/>
 ~~Fix bank B+C so it controls tracks 9-16 and 16-24 fluidly<br/>~~
-~~Switch device (blue hand) automatically when selecting another channel<br/>~~ Set up my Preset so it can be dumped directly to the mpk from Ableton (Sysex?)<br/>
+~~Switch device (blue hand) automatically when selecting another channel<br/>~~ -Set up my Preset so it can be dumped directly to the mpk from Ableton (Sysex?)<br/>

 v1.1 fixed the autoswitch device when selecting another channel

 v1.2 - 2020-10-04 6:27 PM
-Bank B and C entirely functionnal with the arm buttons and sliders activating channels 9-15 and 16-24 as would be expected
+-Bank B and C entirely functionnal with the arm buttons and sliders activating channels 9-15 and 16-24 as would be expected

+v1.3 - 2020-10-05 10:23 PM
+-Removed Back/Fwd from Transport to be used as relative Prev/Next in VST instruments -Encoders on channel 1 automap to device.
+Channel 2-3-4 control the pan and follows the bank selection on all 24 tracks -Meant to be used with a "play" preset with all knobs set to 1 ... and a "mixer" preset with 2-3-4 for 24 track panning

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 -- KUDOS --<br/>